xiaonengmiao/Deeplearning-miniproject1/README.md

 # Deep Learning: Towards Deeper Understanding

 ## Mini-Project 1.
-Feature Extraction and Transfer Learning
+Identification of Raphael’s paintings from the forgeries

 ## Setup